Mega Millions drawing: No big winner as jackpot hits $418 million

 The competing Powerball game will have a drawing at 11 p.m.
 ET Wednesday, with a $440 million jackpot at stake.

 The combined total of $858 million between the two games is one of the largest combined payouts on record.
+It's also the first time both games have had $400 million jackpots at the same time.

 Both games offering prizes over $300 million at the same time has been rare in the past.
 But it's about to become more common.
 That's because there are now longer odds in both games, leading to less frequent jackpot winners and thus more frequent large jackpots.